History of general anesthesia: Eastern world

-Western hemisphere
+Western world

 Friedrich Sertürner (1783–1841) first isolated morphine from opium in 1804; he named it morphine after Morpheus, the Greek god of dreams.

 Henry Hill Hickman (1800–1830) experimented with the use of carbon dioxide as an anesthetic in the 1820s.
 He would make the animal insensible, effectively via almost suffocating it with carbon dioxide, then determine the effects of the gas by amputating one of its limbs.
 In 1824, Hickman submitted the results of his research to the Royal Society in a short treatise titled Letter on suspended animation: with the view of ascertaining its probable utility in surgical operations on human subjects.
 The response was an 1826 article in The Lancet titled "Surgical Humbug" that ruthlessly criticised his work.
 Hickman died four years later at age 30.
 Though he was unappreciated at the time of his death, his work has since been positively reappraised and he is now recognised as one of the fathers of anesthesia.

 By the late 1830s, Humphry Davy's experiments had become widely publicized within academic circles in the northeastern United States.
 Wandering lecturers would hold public gatherings, referred to as "ether frolics", where members of the audience were encouraged to inhale diethyl ether or nitrous oxide to demonstrate the mind-altering properties of these agents while providing much entertainment to onlookers.
 Four notable men participated in these events and witnessed the use of ether in this manner.
 They were William Edward Clarke (1819–1898), Crawford W. Long (1815–1878), Horace Wells (1815–1848), and William T. G. Morton (1819–1868).

 While attending undergraduate school in Rochester, New York, in 1839, classmates Clarke and Morton apparently participated in ether frolics with some regularity.
 In January 1842, by now a medical student at Berkshire Medical College, Clarke administered ether to a Miss Hobbie, while Elijah Pope performed a dental extraction.
 In so doing, he became the first to administer an inhaled anesthetic to facilitate the performance of a surgical procedure.
 Clarke apparently thought little of his accomplishment, and chose neither to publish nor to pursue this technique any further.
 Indeed, this event is not even mentioned in Clarke's biography.